sarl/sarl-jekyll-website/docs/official/gettingstarted/RunSARLAgentCLI.md

 ```

-> **_Very Important Note:_** The Janus platform allows to start only one agent from the command line.
-> If you want to start a collection of agents, you must select one of the following approaches:
+<p markdown="1"><span class="label label-danger">Very Important Note</span> The Janus platform allows to start only one agent from the command line.
+If you want to start a collection of agents, you must select one of the following approaches:  * launch a separate Janus platform instance for each agent, or * launch an agent that is spawning the other agents.</p>
->
-> * launch a separate Janus platform instance for each agent, or
-> * launch an agent that is spawning the other agents.

 ### 2.3.
 What is app.jar?